helloimalemur/mayday/plan/visuals.md

 2. **Sequence Diagram**: Illustrates the interactions and data flow between components during location tracking and alert handling.
 3. **Activity Diagram**: Describes the sequence of activities from enabling tracking to handling alerts.
 4. **Data Flow Diagram (DFD)**: Represents how data flows through the system and is processed.

-These diagrams will help in understanding the interactions and flow of your app, making it easier to implement and troubleshoot the system.
-You can use diagramming tools like Lucidchart, Microsoft Visio, or online tools like draw.io to create visual representations based on these descriptions.